 In the Gtk3 client's city dialog, when you double-click an item on "source tasks" to add it to the worklist, the "Source Tasks" window is scrolled to put the thing you clicked on near the top.
 Gtk2 didn't do this.
 It's irritated them enough that they've gone back to Gtk2.

-#4 Updated by Jacob Nevins about 1 year ago
+#4 Updated by Jacob Nevins over 1 year ago

 - File m-gtk-worklist-no-rebuild.patch m-gtk-worklist-no-rebuild.patch added